45% of worldwide donors are enrolled in a monthly giving program.

 If your nonprofit does not have one, you are losing out on a large number of people who are willing to donate.

-So, let’s take a look at what exactly are the advantages of monthly giving, and how you can start one for your nonprofit.
+So, let’s take a look at the advantages of monthly giving, and how you can start one for your nonprofit.

 Advantages of a monthly giving program